Key facts on actor Sanjay Dutt

-Bollywood actor Sanjay Dutt is set to go to prison next week after the Supreme Court on Friday rejected a petition seeking a review of his earlier jail sentence for firearms offences during the Mumbai blasts 20 years ago.
+Bollywood actor Sanjay Dutt returned to prison on Thursday to serve the remainder of his five-year jail sentence for firearms offences during the Mumbai bombings 20 years ago.
 Here are some key facts on Sanjay Dutt:

 - Born on July 29, 1959 to India's superstar couple Sunil Dutt and Nargis.
 Dutt is known to have taken to drugs while still in high school.